 The 19th Century villa is set in a large garden surrounded by olive trees in the Dentelles de Montmirail.
 Although the rooms are understated, the hotel benefits from an outdoor swimming pool, a superb restaurant and an extensive terrace where you can enjoy your meals under an ancient plane tree.

-Tour Only Prices
+Tour Only 2019

 If you wish to add extra nights to your holiday, please call our experts for help and advice.